niuware/niuware.github.io/quick-docs.md

 Web mode:
 > http//my_url/console/migrations/seedcreate/NameOfSeedClass

-This will create a new seeding class in the `App/Migrations/Seeds` folder.
+This will create a new seeding class in the `App/Migrations/Seeds` directory.
 For example:

 {% highlight php %}